top of page

 Here are some examples of our ongoing research projects in Applied Machine Learning for monitoring and managing infrastructure and natural resources.

-GridEyeS: Satellite Data Analytics for Infrastructure Monitoring
+GridEyeS: Space-level AI for Infrastructure Monitoring

 Project_1_GridEyeS.png

-DisasterView: Disaster Impact Assessment with Space-based AI
+DisasterView: Disaster Impact Assessment using High Resolution Satellite Images

 Project_5_DisasterView.png